 You also don't need to take the exam if you:

-• Already have an Italian language certification at A2 level or above from any of The University of Siena for foreigners, The University of Perugia for foreigners, The Dante Alighieri Association, or The University of Rome 3.
+- Already have an Italian language certification at A2 level or above from any of the following institutions: The University of Siena for foreigners, The University of Perugia for foreigners, The Dante Alighieri Association, or The University of Rome 3.

-• Are in Italy as a manager or highly specialised worker, university professor or researcher, translator or interpreter, or officially accredited foreign correspondent.
+- Are in Italy as a manager or highly specialised worker, university professor or researcher, translator or interpreter, or an accredited foreign correspondent.

 What if you fail?